Besker1/noteful-client/README.md

  ## Built with Reactjs

- it's still in production might be currently down
+ it's still in production might currently be down but feel free to check out the code
 ## Set up

 Here's how to set it up in your own computer if you'd like to personalize it.